About Catholic Homes

 To qualify for residency, at least one resident in a villa must be aged 55 years or older.

-All residents should be capable of Independent Living in the village.
+All residents should be capable of independent living in the village.

 Residents don’t own the asset but may benefit from any growth in its value when their villa is “sold”.

-Yes, pets may be permitted at the discretion of Catholic Homes and must be authorised in writing.
+Pets may be permitted at the discretion of Catholic Homes and must be authorised in writing.

 Incoming residents must abide by and sign a Pet Agreement Form, as your pet should not intrude on your neighbour’s amenity.
 Assistance and guide dogs are permitted.

-Current legislation deems that Independent Living village residents do not have automatic entry to an aged care residence.
+Current legislation deems that independent living village residents do not have automatic entry to an aged care residence.

-Residents of our Independent Living villas receive a security of tenure through a lifetime lease for the exclusive occupancy of the residence (often called a “lease for life”).
+Residents of our independent living villas receive a security of tenure through a lifetime lease for the exclusive occupancy of the residence (often called a “lease for life”).

 This is subject to the rights of termination in accordance with the Retirement Villages Act 1992 and the Agreement for Villa Residency.